Sharpen Miter Saw Blade: 9 Steps for DIY Woodworkers

 What is the difference between cleaning and sharpening a miter saw blade?

 Cleaning removes accumulated pitch, resin, and sawdust that can make a blade act dull by interfering with its cutting action, even if the carbide tips are still sharp.
-Sharpening, on the other hand, involves removing a small amount of material from the carbide tips to restore their keen cutting edge, addressing physical dullness.
+Sharpening, on the other hand, involves removing a small amount of material from the carbide tips to restore their keen edge, addressing physical dullness.
 Both are vital for blade maintenance.

 Is it worth sharpening a cheap miter saw blade?